 - Utilize soft padding such as foam to make beds and chairs more comfortable for the patient.

-- Based upon the recommendations of the medical team, assist the patient in changing positions.
+- Based on the recommendations of the medical team, assist the patient in changing positions.

 - Frequently change bed sheets (as often as needed).